These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Weighing ingredients with a kitchen scale is more accurate than using measuring cups.
 All my recipes are developed and tested using grams only.

-However, I have activated the grams-to-cups conversions on the recipe card.
-Simply click on "cups".
-For these conversions, cups are equal to 240mL/8 fl oz, tablespoons are 15mL and teaspoons are 5mL.
+However, I have activated the metric-to-cup conversions.
+Simply click on "cups" or "metric" for your preferred measurements.
+For these conversions, cups are equal to 240 millilitres/8 fluid ounces, tablespoons are 15 milliliters and teaspoons are 5mL.

-How to Make Lemon Shortbread
+How to Make Lemon Biscuits

 Step 1 - Whip the butter and sugar